Updated November 2020

 - Adoption and Foster Families of Maine (AFFM): http://www.affm.net/

-Parents who want post-adoption services for children adopted from the Department of Health & Human Services can apply by phone through the District office where the child was adopted or the DHHS office where the child is currently living.
-To find the DHS office: http://www.maine.gov/dhhs/DHSaddresses.htm.
+Parents who want post-adoption services for children adopted from the Department of Health & Human Services can apply by phone through the office where the child was adopted or the DHHS office where the child is currently living.
+To find the DHHS office: https://www.maine.gov/dhhs/ocfs/offices.shtml

 Not all services may be available in all cases.
 Parent should contact their adoption assistance worker or post-adoption services contact for information regarding process, eligibility, availability, and duration of services.